 MARKET RISKS Supply: We rely heavily on access to good quality, sustainably sourced raw materials for our fish feed.
 If climate change causes acute or chronic physical changes, the availability of these raw materials may become scarcer and hence more expensive.
 We are also reliant on our suppliers as invested partners to find more sustainable production and transportation methods as these could become more heavily regulated in the future.
 Demand: Climate change and increased consumer attention to climate-related issues can have a multitude of effects on the demand for protein sources.
 One of the main changes we monitor closely, is the risk from shifts in consumer preferences of preferring certified fish.
 This could potentially have a substantive financial impact if we are not able to meet these demands.
 Increased demand from grocery stores for environmental/climate-related certified products can already be observed in the market, not just in Norway but in the rest of Europe and throughout North America.
 We have been contacted by clients who want or even demand this.
 Certified products, such as ASC certified fish, can become a common customer demand, and the risk of not receiving the certification may impact our revenues.
-However, we are committed to expand the number of ASC certified locations, and at year-end, 62% of our net production was ASC certified.
+However, we are committed to expand the number of ASC certified locations, and at year-end, 75% of our budgeted net production was ASC certified.
 TECHNOLOGY RISKS Developments in land-based fish farming: If land-based fish farming increases in markets such as China and the US, we may be at a great disadvantage, particularly as we currently use air freight to reach some consumer markets.
 R&D efforts in land-based farming technologies may increase as the cost of carbon rises, making land-based fish farming more competitive, and placing us at a competitive disadvantage.
 If the transport of fish could be accomplished at low carbon emission levels, however (i.e. via alternative freezing methods), we would still be well positioned.
 Developments in alternative protein: Climate change and a growing awareness of the meat industry's substantial carbon footprint is boosting efforts to develop alternative proteins, plant based or lab based.
 If alternative protein can be produced at a competitive cost and quality, it could affect demand for farmed fish.
 Grieg Seafood has not yet explored options related to plant-based, alternative proteins.
 REPUTATIONAL RISKS Business models based on extensive use of air freight may see growing reputational pressure as climate awareness increases.
 This may impact our attractiveness to consumers, employees, and investors.
 Investor interest may decrease if we fail to develop a convincing narrative on our approach to sustainability (i.e. how we are going to cut emissions in line with the Paris Agreement).
 Consumer interest may also decrease if we fail to effectively communicate our dedication to sustainable and climate-friendly solutions.
 We provide certified fish as a part of our climate-related focus on offering more environmentally friendly and climate conscious products.
 With the growing focus on certified seafood from the public, this can be even more relevant for our future reputation.
-OPPORTUNITIES Low-emission protein source: Farmed salmon has a substantially better carbon footprint than meat-based protein, making it more resilient to climate-related regulations and shifts in consumer preference away from carbon-intensive protein sources.
-Renewable energy: Grieg Seafood sees opportunities in shifting from fossil fuels to electrical power at our locations in Norway in order to reduce emissions and lower our cost.
-Fuels from generators from on-site energy production is one of the largest direct sources of emissions in our sector, and we are testing new technologies to reduce the carbon footprint from these sources, such as switching diesel engines used on sites with battery packs or hybrid solutions.
-These are great opportunities which can also be beneficial economically in the long run.
-With the passing of the Norwegian Climate Act, there is a great opportunity for Grieg Seafood to reap the reputational benefits of eliminating fuel-related emissions because we still use fossil aggregates in several locations along the coastline of Norway.
-By switching our locations from diesel to electricity, we will reduce emissions from these locations by 90%, and even more in the future with more renewable sources in the power grid in 2050 than in today's Nordic mix.
-We have already implemented initiatives to switch from diesel to electricity by installing off-grid electricity in some locations.
-Additionally, this activity is not only beneficial for the climate, but also has further environmental, pollution and water benefits.
-We have a policy that emphasizes our responsibility as to protect the biodiversity in the ocean.
-Early adaptation to climate changes: Grieg Seafood BC has adapted its operations to the consequences of a changing climate (i.e. increased algal blooms, various types of algae, and lower oxygen levels).
-This knowledge should be easily transferable to other areas.
-Innovation: Grieg Seafood have tried to find more sustainable ways to store our fish for transportation.
-The opportunity to reduce the amount of ice in boxes that we transport fish in, can decrease both cost and emissions.
-Sub- chilling entails bringing the salmon to low temperatures without freezing more than 20% of its water.
-Approximately 10% of the overall weight in salmon transport is ice.
-Sub-chilling makes ice redundant, and reduces emissions and transportation cost.
-Sub-chilling does not just have economic benefits with a longer shelf life, but also gives the opportunity to transport the fish in shipping containers instead of airfreight, which is considerably cheaper and more environmentally friendly.
-Increased shelf life provides further market opportunities.
-This technology challenges existing regulations and definitions of fresh and frozen fish.
-New business regions due to ice cap melting.
-If the northern ice cap continues to melt, the North-East passage to China from Finnmark in northern Norway might open.
-In that case, Grieg Seafood Finnmark might benefit from transporting products to Asia with a low carbon footprint, given that appropriate freezing methods have been developed.